Exploring the Utila Cays!

 Camping on Water Cay

-Is allowed and safe.
-There are no facilities there, so be sure to bring what you need and be sure to pack out all your garbage!
+This is permitted and safe.
+There are only simple bathroom facilities there-often with no fresh water, so be sure to bring what you need and be sure to pack out all your garbage!

 PIGEON (SUC-SUC) CAY AND JEWEL CAY

-Though it is a small population (about 500 people), there is not much land here, so the cays are densely packed, with many of the homes over the water on stilts.
+Though it is a small population (about 500 people), there is not much land here, so the Cays are densely packed, with many of the homes over the water on stilts.
 The “Cayons” are descendants from the first residents, who came to Utila from the Cayman Islands in the 1830s.
-The main island of Utila was the first to be settled, a population soon moved out to the cays, to avoid the sand flies, as they are reputed to be much less prevalent than on the main island of Utila.
-The Cayes population are primarily fisherman, as well as now a mix of folks from mainland Honduras and expats who have settled in.
+The main island of Utila was the first to be settled, a population soon moved out to the Cays, to avoid the sand flies, as they are reputed to be much less prevalent than on the main island of Utila.
+The Cays population are primarily fisherman, as well as a mix of folks from mainland Honduras and expats who have settled in.

 Eating on Pigeon and Jewel Cay:

-When on Pidgeon and Jewel, be sure to stop at Sue’s for fish burgers or Hermans Caye View for fish fingers for lunch (they also serve burgers, fries, and local food).
+When on Pigeon and Jewel, be sure to stop at Sue’s for fish burgers or Hermans Cay View for fish fingers for lunch (they also serve burgers, fries, and local food).
 They are both verrrrrry casual and truly island-style

 There is also a fish factory on the Cays, and a great way to pick up some fish for grilling before heading out to Water Cay or for your return for dinner back at Utila.
-They will fillet it for you as well.
+They will fillet it for you if you ask them to.

-Also be sure to take a walk through the Cayes stop in at the little stores, and treat yourself to an ice cream before heading over to Water Cay.
+Also, be sure to take a walk through the Cays stop in at the little stores, and treat yourself to an ice cream before heading over to Water Cay or back to the main island of Utila.

 There are a few hotels options available.
 These are simple rooms and very affordable: